Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Empirical Studies

 \textbf{Observations. } Figure~\ref{fg:cpm} shows the node classification performance with various edge connection proportions, i.e., class preference means.
 First, all models work well in the homophily setting (see the rightmost points).
 On the other hand, in the heterophily setting (see the leftmost points), GNNs generalizing to heterophilic graphs perform well such as H2GCN, FSGNN, and GPRGNN, while typical GNNs such as GCN and GAT fail to perform well.
 However, they obtain the marginal improvement from MLP in the heterophily setting despite their complicated designs.
 This indicates that GNNs generalizing heterophilic graphs hardly utilize the topology information and almost ignore the information in this setting even if graphs have the strong heterophily property.
 Note that the average diagonal elements of $\bmM^\text{conf}$ is $0.03$ when $\beta=8$, i.e., there are only few edges inside a class.
 Since GraphSAGE adopts ego- and neighbor-embedding separation, it obtains relatively high f1-macro scores in the heterophily setting.
+The very recent method LINKX cannot achieve the state-of-the-art f1-macro scores.
+This is because we just follow the hyperparameter search space specified in \cite{lim2021large} (for details, see the hyperparameter search space described in the supplementary material).
+Broader search space may increase the classification performance.
 Finally, all models obtain low f1-macro scores when edges are almost randomly generated between classes (see plots locating around $\beta=6$ in the horizontal axis).
 This is because the values of class preference means are similar to uniform values in this case\footnote{ Note that attributes also are almost random in this case since the class structure is shared by the edge and attribute generation steps of GenCAT.}.